 Activity Evidence that supports this approach Challenge number(s) addressed Enhancement of our maths teaching and curriculum planning in line with DfE KS3 and EEF guidance.
 We will fund teacher release time to embed key elements of the guidance in school, and to access Maths Hub resources and CPD offers (including Teaching for Mastery training).
 The DfE non-statutory KS3 guidance has been produced in conjunction with the National Centre for Excellence in the Teaching of Mathematics, drawing on evidence-based approaches: Teaching mathematics at key stage 3 - GOV.UK (www.gov.uk) To teach maths well, teachers need to assess pupils' prior knowledge and understanding effectively, employ manipulatives and representations, teach problem solving strategies, and help pupils to develop more complex mental models: KS2_KS3_Maths_Guidance_2017.pdf (educationendow-mentfoundation.org.uk) 1, 3, 4 Further develop the school-wide CPD strategy on teaching and learning.
-This enables teachers in self-identified research hubs to support each other in developing pedagogy so that teaching in classrooms across the school improves Classroom teaching is seen to be the single biggest lever to improve outcomes for PP pupils (EEF).
+This enables teachers in self-identified research hubs to support each other in developing pedagogy so that teaching in classrooms across the school improves.
+Employ an additional part-time cover supervisor to allow teachers to observe one another and receive feedback and support on their teaching development.
+Classroom teaching is seen to be the single biggest lever to improve outcomes for PP pupils (EEF).
 School direction is to move from 'calm and purposeful' to more regularly make the pupils think hard and learn more.
 1, 2, 3